NicholasLYang/uptointerpretation/content/posts/im-n-and-i-did-xyz.md

 conditioned to always be ahead, starting a new area where you're at par or *gasp* behind will seem like a daunting task.
 Which is a shame.
 I took a drawing class the other semester and it was delightful being behind.
-There's a delight in knowing that you are not required to be at anybody's level.
+There's a joy in knowing that you are not required to be at anybody's level.

+The extreme example of this is a gap year.
+I took not one, but two gap years, putting me at *gasp*, two years behind my high school classmates.
+Is that a big deal?
+Not at all.
+I still accomplished a lot in those two years.
+I just happen to be graduating two years later.
+I've also gotten to do stuff that many could not, such as work on my mental health, travel, and do more internships.
+Through the lense of levelism, my gap years have put me behind, have made me less accomplished.
+I don't think that's a healthy or accurate view.

 Levels can also lead to jealousy.
 Any instance of someone younger doing something better is a sign that you're not doing enough, that